Electrical Basics14 min read--

 1. Power Sources

 House Batteries Your house battery bank stores electrical energy for when you're not plugged into shore power.
-Popular options include:
+We'll cover battery types in detail in the next section.

 Solar Panels Solar panels convert sunlight into electricity to charge your batteries.
 They're perfect for off-grid camping and reduce your reliance on hookups.